healthcare-and-life-sciences/epic-in-basket/README.md

 ![](/images/ahlsbanner.png)

-# A-HLS Epic In Basket Documentation
+# A-HLS Epic In Basket Accelerator Documentation

 ## Overview

-The Epic In Baskeet Accelerator enables a Salesforce user to compose an In Basket message to a recipient in the Epic EHR.
+The Epic In Basket Accelerator enables a Salesforce user to compose an In Basket message to a recipient in the Epic EHR.
 The user is able to select the recipient, draft a message, and associate the message with a patient's encounter before sending.

 The Accelerator requires an organization to have the following APIs and HL7v2 Interfaces enabled:
 * Practitioner.Search (R4)